boris-kz/CogAlg/README.md

 * Some notes:
 - There should be a unique set of operations added per level, hence a singular in “cognitive algorithm”.
-- Core design must be done theoretically: generality makes it too complex for any specific sample.
+- Core design has to be done theoretically: generality makes it too complex for any specific sample.
 Simple tests are not predictive of the ability to discover complex patterns, which can’t be tested until the process is mostly finished.
 This is probably why such schemes are not actively explored.
 - Many readers note disconnect between abstractness of this outline, and the amount of detail in current code.
 That’s because we are in space-time continuum: search must follow proximity in each dimension, which requires specific processing.
 It’s not specific to vision, the process is mostly the same for all raw modalities.
 - Another complaint is that I don't use mathematical notation, but it doesn't have the flexibility to express deeply conditional process, with recursively increasing complexity.
 This is how the levels would look:
-1st level: G(x) -> 2nd level: F(G(x)) -> 3rd level: F(F(G(x))).., where F() is recursive complexity increament, but it doesn’t really explain the process.
+1st level: G(x) -> 2nd level: F(G(x)) -> 3rd level: F(F(G(x))).., where F() is the recursive complexity increament, but it doesn’t really explain the process.

 ### Comparison to Artificial and Biological Neural Networks